Everything Counts: Release and promotion

-"Everything Counts" was the first single released from their album Construction Time Again, released in July 1983, a month before the album.
+"Everything Counts" was the first single released from their studio album Construction Time Again, released in July 1983, a month before the album.
 In the UK, the single was released by Mute Records on 7" and 12" vinyl (catalogue numbers 7BONG3 and 12BONG3, respectively).
 A limited-edition release of the single designated L12BONG3, was released in the UK and Germany, and contained live tracks recorded in 1982 as the B-side.
 In Germany, Intercord records released the single on vinyl and as a cassingle (catalogue number INT 426.813), Sire Records released the single promotionally on 7" vinyl in Japan (catalogue P-1799), and RCA Records released the 7" promotionally in Spain (catalogue number SPBO-7439).

 The B-side to the single, "Work Hard", called one of the more "experimental" Depeche Mode songs produced to date, was co-written by Martin Gore and Wilder.
+One of the rare songs co-written by the two, Wilder later said that "at one point I did try and persuade Martin [Gore] to co-write because I thought as a team we might be able to write some good songs together, but he completely blanked that idea.
+He wasn't into it at all."

 "Everything Counts" reached number 6 on the UK charts upon its release as a single in July 1983.

 Music videos

 The music video for "Everything Counts" was directed by Clive Richardson in West Berlin.
 The band returned to Richardson after not being satisfied with the work of Julien Temple for the A Broken Frame singles; according to Wilder, "It was felt that after the Julien Temple years, we needed to harden up not only our sound but also our image.
 Clive had lots of new ideas which didn't involve stupid storyboards where we were required to act."
-Singer Dave Gahan later said "'Everything Counts' was the first of our videos with which we were truly happy.
+Lead vocalist Dave Gahan later said "'Everything Counts' was the first of our videos with which we were truly happy.
 The early ones were not representative of us at all.
 When any of the early films show up on TV, as they do occasionally, we get a bit embarrassed."

-The video was made available on later video compilations, including Some Great Videos (1985), the DVD of The Best of Depeche Mode Volume 1 (2006) and Video Singles Collection (2016).
+The music video was made available on later video compilations, including Some Great Videos (1985), the DVD of The Best of Depeche Mode Volume 1 (2006) and Video Singles Collection (2016).